Dr Ioana Popovici

 B.Arch + M.Arch | Ion Mincu University of Architecture and Urbanism | Bucharest

-Starting from 2014, I have been supporting PU architecture students in History, Theory + Critical Context, exploring topics such as liminality, transgressive architecture, disaster-relief design, the architectural critique of neo-capitalism, etc.
+Starting from 2014, I have been supporting PU architecture students in History, Theory + Critical Context, exploring topics such as liminality, transgressive architecture, disaster-relief design, the architectural critique of neo-capitalism, sustainability, the ethics of architecture practice, etc.

 Since 2018, I have joined the Y1 Design Studio / Communications team, taking a keen interest in the pedagogy of architecture, and the intersection between my core research areas and the process of studio-based design.

-Over the past two years I have continued to support the critical curiosity and theoretical research of our Y2 and Y3 students, while also leading the History, Theory, and Critical Context module for Y1 (2019/20).
+Over the past two years I have continued to support the critical curiosity and theoretical research of our Y2 and Y3 students, while also leading the History, Theory, and Critical Context module for Y1.

 Other interests include photography; mixed media representations; exploring differences in the perception of architectural and urban contexts between professional and non-professional audiences; and strategies for derelict urban spaces.